Tom Moody (businessman)

-Thomas Moody (born 4 December 1973) is a businessman, and the Managing Director of P&G Northern Europe, with responsibility for all of P&G in the UK.
+Thomas Moody is a English businessman.
+He is the Senior Vice President and Managing Director of P&G Northern Europe, with responsibility for all of P&G in Northern Europe.

 Early life

-He studied International Business and Modern Languages (4 years) at Aston University.
+Moody was born in Barnsley in South Yorkshire.
+He studied International Business and Modern Languages at Aston University.

 Career

-P&G
+He joined P&G straight from university, where he began in sales.
+Moody then worked as commercial director of P&G’s UK & Ireland haircare division, managing Pantene and Herbal Essences.
+He also spent four years working at the company’s European headquarters in Geneva.

-He joined P&G straight from university.
-He became Managing Director for P&G in Northern Europe in 2015.
+In 2015, he became Managing Director for P&G in Northern Europe.

 Personal life

 He is married with three children and lives in Surrey.